coderefinery/cmake/_episodes/09-break.md

 ---

 ## Break

-+ Grab a coffee or tea
+- Grab a coffee or tea.
-+ Get some fresh air
+- Get some fresh air!